-- Students may have unrestricted access to academic classes at SCC or SFCC with the submission of: - o TOEFL Score of 500 Paper; 173 Computer; 61 iBT - o IELTS score of 5.0 (all bands 5.0 or higher) - o TOIC minimum score of 610 - o CAMBRIDGE CAE Grade C or better - Students who complete the intensive ESL program at SCC or SFCC may be unconditionally admitted to CCS institutions.
-In addition, English language proficiency can also be satisfied by program completion and a letter of recommendation from a US Intensive English Language Program such as those at Eastern Washington University, Gonzaga University, University of Washington, Washington State University, ESL language schools, and the American Cultural Exchange.
+- Students may have unrestricted access to academic classes at SCC or SFCC with the submission of: - TOEFL Score of 530 Paper; 197 Computer; 71 iBT (American Honors program)

-- · Graduation from a US high school - US college transfer (a minimum of one complete quarter that includes one course equivalent to English 101 with a minimum grade of 2.0)
+- IELTS score of 5.5 (all bands 5.0 or higher) - TOEIC minimum score of 610; 700 (American Honors program) - ITEP Academic Level 4; Academic Level 4.5 (American Honors program) - Students who complete the intensive ESL program at SCC or SFCC may be unconditionally admitted to CCS institutions.
+In addition, English language proficiency can also be satisfied by program completion and a letter of recommendation from a US Intensive English Language Program such as those at Eastern Washington University, Gonzaga University, University of Washington, Washington State University, ESL language schools, and the American Cultural Exchange. - Graduation from a US high school - US college transfer (a minimum of one complete quarter that includes one course equivalent to English 101 with a minimum grade of 2.0)